 Introduction to Rowlett, Texas

 Rowlett, Texas, in Dallas county, is 4 miles E of Garland, Texas (center to center) and 15 miles NE of Dallas, Texas.
 The city is included in the Dallas metropolitan area.
-As of the year 2000 census, 44,503 people lived in Rowlett.

 This area had its first post office in April, 1880.
 It was named Morris after Postmaster Austin Morris.
 Later, the town was renamed Rowlett after Rowlett Creek that flows into Lake Ray Hubbard.
 In 1886, the Dallas and Greenville Railway passed through the area.
 Rowlett was officially incorporated as a town in 1952 with a population of 250.